jeffaustin81/count_repeats/tests/SPECS.md

 // First Spec originally passed but expected boolean return and as further testing would expect an integer return I commented out the test for spec one.
 Wasn't sure how I could get it to pass when I could only have one return?

 ###### I had some issues writing specs, I couldn't think of how to break this down further.
 I also am not as sure on my commit messages, unsure if I'm writting to much or to little.
 I did attempt to make more commits then I usaully do.
 I think these are the hardest for me, writing specs and what to say in my commits.
+I also had some issues with my function in Silex even after passing tests.
+I left the original pieces of code to the function in commented out to see.
+I would love to know what was going on?
+There are further comments in the function.

 ###First Spec
 ####Searches for a word input inside of a string input and returns true